neo250376/GPU-CPU-auto-install/README.md

 You will then be prompted for information such as pool address (must be http://address format), wallet address, worker name, threads and batch size.

 If you wish to automatically setup a GCP instance, then copy the raw data from Install_GPU_CPU_auto.sh and paste it into the GCP automation box when creating your VM.
-REMEMBER TO CHANGE THE POOL ADDRESS ETC. TO YOUR OWN SETTINGS!!
+REMEMBER TO CHANGE THE POOL ADDRESS ETC. TO YOUR OWN SETTINGS FOR BOTH THE GPU MINER AND CPU MINER!!

 After installing, whether using your own computer or a VM you can access the GPU or CPU miner by using the following commands -